4.2 Administration and governance

 Networks North and South

-Modelled on the Network South, social enterprises from the north of the DG are conducting dialogue and exchange in the Network North to extend the provision for promoting social integration.
+Modelled on the Network South, social enterprises from the north of the German-speaking Community are conducting dialogue and exchange in the Network North to extend the provision for promoting social integration.